syhndie/syhndie/README.md

 	- JavaScript
 	- HTML
 	- CSS
-	- many, many other things that may cross my path
+	- other things as they cross my path

 <!---
 syhndie/syhndie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.